Work orders are at the center of how work is planned, executed, and recorded in Maximo.

 Alignment with Actual Work

 Work orders are most valuable when they accurately reflect what happened in the field.
+This execution alignment is what separates data that informs decisions from data that simply records activity.

 Clear and Useful Descriptions